FAQ

 STEM (EN)

-By definition: Broad set of disciplines embracing Science, Technology, Engineering, and Math
+By definition: broad set of disciplines embracing Science, Technology, Engineering, and Math

-Practical implementation: A number of project, each project conducted by several students.
+Practical implementation: a number of project, each project conducted by several students

 • Regional, national or EU level competitions for schools.